ohscar/rmalloc/doc/paper/conclusion.rst

 Jeff still does perform quite well, which means the idea itself could be expanded on in the future.
 Due to time constraints, larger applications that are more similar to real-life situations could not be tested since the lockops calculation took too long time.
-Speed and memory characteristics could very well differ for such an application, especially if it was running for a longer time.
+Speed and memory characteristics could very well differ for such an application, especially if it were to run for a longer time.

 Limitations and Future Work